-This volunteer blog post is brought to OSSO by recent Ecuador volunteer, Michelle Olsen.
+This guest blog post is brought to OSSO by recent Ecuador volunteer, Michelle Olsen.

 Leaving home and everything I knew to fly on my own for the first time (for two full days, I might add) to a place where I would be surrounded by people speaking Spanish while my limited vocabulary consisted of knowing how to say “Hola” and count to ten seemed a little daunting at first, I will admit.

 But, from the second I landed here in the beautiful city of Cuenca, I knew this place and these people would soon capture my heart and make every moment of the three months I would spend here feel like home.
 And, boy, was I right.